Take the ISO 13485 course exam and get the

 What does EU MDR mean?

-The EU MDR is the European Union Medical Device Regulation 2017/745 that were released in 2017 by the European Parliament and the Council of the European Union.
-The intent of the EU MDR regulations is to ensure a high standard of safety and quality for medical devices that are produced in, or supplied to, member countries of the European Union.
+The aim of the EU MDR is to ensure the highest level of patient safety and provide greater transparency and traceability of medical devices throughout their lifecycles.
+The EU MDR was released by the European Parliament and the Council of the European Union.
+The intent of the European medical device regulations is to ensure a high standard of safety and quality for medical devices that are produced in, or supplied to, member countries of the European Union.

-What is MDD and MDR?
+What are MDD and MDR?

 When was EU MDR published?

-When does EU MDR go into effect?
+When does the EU MDR go into effect?

 What is EU MDR compliance?